-Ask your clients why they engage your services, what problems you solve and the benefits you bring.
+Ask people why they engage your services, what problems you solve and the benefits you bring.
 Check what they like about your service and what they think you could improve on.
 What makes you different or special in their eyes?

-5 reasons why asking clients for direct feedback makes sense
+6 reasons why asking for direct feedback makes sense

-When we’re asked to write a case study, craft a marketing message, or start a new content marketing project we always seek feedback from the company’s clients.
+When we’re asked to write a case study, craft a marketing message, or start a new content marketing project we always seek feedback from the company’s clients and customers.
 Here is why this makes so much sense:

-- Clients like to be asked.
-Contrary to what you may think, most clients really welcome your request.
+- People like to be asked.
+Contrary to what you may think, most clients and customers really welcome your request.
 They want to tell you how they feel about your work and what would make the process even better for them in the future.
 Simply asking them makes them feel valued.

 - They’ll tell you how to market to people like them.
 Your customers know how they want to be communicated with and what information they like to receive.
 Ask them, and they’ll tell you honestly.
 They’ll show you where to focus your marketing efforts in the coming year.

 - You’ll get testimonials for your website.
 Positive feedback means valuable testimonials for your website.
 Most clients are happy to give you a testimonial after a successful project, but they find it difficult and time consuming to craft one.
 This process will ensure you get meaningful quotes without too much effort on your clients’ behalf.

 - You’ll get ideas for your content.
 Listen to them describe their challenge and ideas for valuable content will come flooding out.
 Answer their questions through your blog posts, guides, newsletters, videos, tweets.
 Use their words to frame your content.